AnthonyKenny98/GroupChatBot/README.md

 # Group Chat Bot &middot; [![Known Vulnerabilities](https://snyk.io/test/github/AnthonyKenny98/GroupChatBot/badge.svg?targetFile=requirements.txt)](https://snyk.io/test/github/AnthonyKenny98/GroupChatBot?targetFile=requirements.txt) [![Build Status](https://travis-ci.org/AnthonyKenny98/GroupChatBot.svg?branch=master)](https://travis-ci.org/AnthonyKenny98/GroupChatBot) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/AnthonyKenny98/Vend_Inventory_Upload/blob/master/LICENSE)
 > Fun ChatBot to be inserted into group chats.

+What started with a joke amongst friends to use the GroupMe API to analyse whose messages got the most average likes, GroupMeBot soon became an entertaining side project as a study break during my Senior Thesis.
+GroupChatBot can currently integrate into any GroupMe chat and act as its own entertaining character.
+It uses multiple APIs, is mainly written in Python, and was a good opportunity to keep practicing my skills in developing larger projects from scratch.

 This ChatBot can currently support the following:
   - GroupMe